eryjus/scheduler/JOURNAL.md

 Today I will be work on the code to handle an idle CPU.

 That was relatiely simple to do.
 I did have some cleanup to do to build my test case properly.
 However, the test works.

+## Branch `step11`

+This step puts in preemption, where a process is allocated a little bit of time before the CPU is taken from the running process and given to another waiting process.
+The biggest problem I am going to have is the size of the timeslice since I am at 1ms granularity.